dolbeysystems/fusion-cac-web-docs/content/cds-user-guide/chart-reviews/_index.md

 While reviewing, if the CDS have notes they wish to add to the chart they can add an ‘Initial CDI Worksheet’.

-> [!info]
+> [!note] CDS Worksheet Fields Are Custom
-> Each site will have its own CDS worksheet, and they may be called something different, the initial
+The CDS worksheet that you see will likely have been customized to your site's needs and preferences.
-> worksheet is a default if the site has not added or change the worksheets.
+This section outlines the initial default worksheet prior to customization.

 This worksheet can include any notes that are needed such as: